semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 <details>
  <summary>How does checkout work?</summary>
  <div>
- During agent initialization, Semaphore sets four *environment variables* that define how checkout works:
+ During agent initialization, Semaphore sets four [environment variables](#environment-variables) that define how checkout works:
  - SEMAPHORE_GIT_URL: the URL of the repository (e.g. git@github.com:mycompany/myproject.git).
- - SEMAPHORE_GIT_DIR: the path where the repository will be cloned (e.g. `/home/semaphore/myproject`)
+ - SEMAPHORE_GIT_DIR: the path where the repository is to be cloned (e.g. `/home/semaphore/myproject`)
  - SEMAPHORE_GIT_SHA: the SHA key for the HEAD used for `git reset -q --hard`
  - SEMAPHORE_GIT_DEPTH: checkout does by default a shallow clone.
 This is the depth level for the shallow clone.
 Defaults to 50
  </div>